boredland/spreadchroot/README.rst

 You'll find ready images at:
 http://ec2-52-28-157-49.eu-central-1.compute.amazonaws.com/

 The images are 4Gb large, leaving you a workspace of ~2.5Gb.
-If you want to resize that, refer to this tutorial or change the imagesize parameter in the build.sh: http://softwarebakery.com/shrinking-images-on-linux
+If you want to resize that, refer to this tutorial : http://softwarebakery.com/shrinking-images-on-linux or change the imagesize parameter in the build.sh.
+Keep in mind, that fat32 only supports files up to 4Gb.
 Build Requirements
 ==================
 * `git`